 You must be a GGS member to submit a nomination, but you may recognize anyone in Georgia whom you feel is deserving of a pat on the back.
 Consider dedicated staff and volunteers, committed advocates, or that supportive local legislator.

-Please fill out one nomination form for each award you are submitting and return it to the Georgia Gerontology Society Office by March 7, 2018.
-Additional narrative and pages may be added to more fully describe the nominee’s background, experience and why you are nominating that individual.
+Please fill out one nomination form for each award you are submitting and email it to firstname.lastname@example.org by midnight on May 3, 2019.
+Additional narrative pages may be added to more fully describe the nominee’s background, experience and why you are nominating that individual.
 You may submit multiple nominations, but, please, nominate each individual for one award only.

 Thank you for taking the time to support GGS and those individuals who ensure the best lives possible for older Georgians.
-The nomination form is available below.
 We look forward to receiving your nominations!